nhinke/autonomous-quadrotor-control/README.md

 roslaunch aqc_input_dynamic_reconfigure_vel demo_sim_e2e.launch
 ```

+Note that you will have to arm the vehicle before it is able to takeoff and fly in any flight mode.
+Typically, the workflow entails: the vehicle is first armed and taken off to a safe altitude, the vehicle then enters hold mode to hold its current state and wait for further instruction, then (after ensuring that an appropriate input client is alive and running) the vehicle is switched into offboard flight mode in order to test the input client.

 #### Considering more detail:

 It should be mentioned that since the goal of AQC is to speed up and simplify the development of autonomous behaviors for multicopters, the only real priority when simulating the system was to provide a simulation environment that interfaces with your code in exactly the same way as the aqc_driver for physical hardware.
 As such, only a very basic simulation was utilized for first testing the functionality of the aqc_driver and subsequently for testing the performance of the input clients.
 That being said, it would be very straightforward to jazz up the simulation quickly to fit the needs of your application (e.g. using a world with lots of obstacles if your application requires obstacle avoidance capabilities).
 Additionally, if it is desired to simulate the robustness of your implementation to uncertainty or noise for your application (e.g. PID trajectory tracking controller performance, active disturbance rejection at high altitudes, etc.), a variety of parameters could be introduced to the simulation via Gazebo Plugins or otherwise including wind, sensor noise, gps errors, etc. PX4 even provides a good resource [here](https://docs.px4.io/master/en/simulation/ros_interface.html) with some ideas and implementations for simulating such things.
 All that being said, however, the priority here was simply to prove the functionality of AQC, so only a rather minimalist simulation enviroment was required.